-Allen Smith is a dad, husband, and modern-day jack of all trades—sometimes a software developer and teacher, sometimes a filmmaker and retail worker, and even once a core team member for a major forensic crime lab.
-He has spent his entire life learning, growing, and working for a living, all with a singular unwavering mission to help people.
-He is running for Congress to help us dismantle corrupt systems, reclaim the future for our kids, and save the planet while we’re at it.
+Allen Smith is a dad, husband, writer, and activist who has spent his life working for a living.
+He has had jobs in construction and retail.
+He has been a teacher and a housepainter and once even worked in a major forensic crime lab.
+Through it all, he has been on a singular unwavering mission to help people.
+Now, he is running for Congress to help us dismantle corruption, empower working people and communities, and save the planet while we’re at it.

 It was at Boston University in the fall of 2007 when Allen met the strong, courageous, and kind woman who would soon become his partner in life.
 Becky and Allen were fast friends and soon inseparable.
 She was a journalist and photographer from South Carolina, a former college athlete, and a baseball fan who had the grit to root for the Yankees at Fenway Park.

-When Allen completed his MFA program in the spring of 2009, he and Becky left Boston and moved to Nashville to pursue work.
-Loaded down with enormous student loans and unemployed at the height of the worst economic downturn since the Great Depression, Allen took work where he could get it, but often found himself out of a job after standing up to dishonest business owners who were taking advantage of the economic crisis by breaking labor laws and exploiting folks who desperately needed work.
+When Allen completed his degree program in the spring of 2009, he and Becky left Boston and moved back south to pursue work.
+Loaded down with enormous student loans and unemployed at the height of the worst economic downturn since the Great Depression, Allen took work where he could get it, but found himself repeatedly out of a job after standing up to dishonest business owners who were taking advantage of the economic crisis by breaking labor laws and exploiting folks who desperately needed work.

 Armed with a deeper understanding of just how entangled our biggest challenges are, Allen saw a need for better representation and policies in the North Carolina General Assembly.
 Within a handful of weeks, he expanded his education platform into a comprehensive, state-level plan for putting progress over political games, and then he staged an independent run for North Carolina Senate as an alternative to the establishment candidates from the two big parties.

-Allen and Becky currently live in south Charlotte with their two daughters and two rescue dogs.
-When he’s not fighting to help us save the planet by replacing broken and corrupt systems, you’ll find him playing guitar, enjoying our state’s beautiful parks and green spaces, or bicycling around with his daughters blasting Taylor Swift from their tiny yellow bike trailer.
+Allen and Becky currently live in Charlotte with their two daughters and two dogs.
+When he’s not fighting for working people and communities, you’ll find him playing guitar, enjoying our state’s beautiful parks and countrysides, or bicycling around with his daughters blasting classic country from their tiny yellow bike trailer.